-It would be nice if your migraines would just wait for you to get home, but unfortunately, a migraine can strike during the middle of a workday and tank your productivity.
+It would be nice if your migraines would just wait for you to get home.
+Unfortunately, an episode can strike during the middle of a workday and tank your productivity.
 Here are a few tips for reducing the number of migraines you face during the business day.

 Unfortunately, you may still get occasional migraines at the office.
 It can be tough to walk the line between dealing with pain and other symptoms that affect productivity versus taking medications that may cloud your ability to work and make good decisions.